signalfx/splunk-otel-collector-chart/docs/auto-instrumentation-install.md

 helm install splunk-otel-collector --values ~/src/values/my_values.yaml ./helm-charts/splunk-otel-collector --namespace monitoring
 ```

-The default instrumentation name is `splunk-otel-collector`.
+_Note: The default `Instrumentation` object name matches the helm release name.
+The default instrumentation name for this example is `splunk-otel-collector`._

 If the current namespace is `monitoring`:
 - Use any of the following annotations: